-- 25. In addition to their roles and responsibilities outlined in existing frameworks and this Agreement, and consistent with the detail agreed in the Operational Plan, during the life of this Agreement, the Parties will, to the best of their endeavours: - a. work together to minimise risks to the other party and assist the other party to manage unexpected risks through agreed response strategies as issues arise; - b. engage with people with disability, their families and carers to provide input into ongoing refinements of the policy settings of the NDIS; - c. continue to work collaboratively, with the NDIA and other jurisdictions, on ongoing refinement of the policy settings of the NDIS; - d. report on progress, results and outcomes to inform ongoing refinement of the policy settings of the NDIS, including through input to and consideration of the national NDIS evaluation, and by identifying where arrangements are having unintended impacts; - e. share information to assist with policy development and scheme administration, subject to privacy requirements; - f. prepare Commonwealth and WA programs that are in scope for the NDIS for transition into the NDIS by aligning the service offers with the COAG Principles to Determine the Responsibilities of the NDIS and Other Service Systems; - g. facilitate local implementation of the NDIS by preparing existing providers and clients to transition into the scheme, consistent with the phasing agreed at Schedule B and the Operational Plan agreed between the Parties; - h. facilitate implementation of the NDIS by maintaining support for people with disability prior to the full roll-out of the NDIS in their area; - i. ensure that nothing in this agreement disadvantages WA's eligibility to Commonwealth funding, that it would otherwise have access to, in relation to NDIS and other disability innovation and capacity building funds;
+- 18. In addition to their roles and responsibilities outlined in existing frameworks outlined in clause 10, and consistent with the detail agreed in the Operational Plan, during the life of this Agreement, the Parties will, to the best of their endeavours: - a. work together to minimise risks to the other party and assist the other party to manage unexpected risks through agreed response strategies as issues arise, in accordance with the Heads of Agreement between the Commonwealth and Western Australian Governments on the National Disability Insurance Scheme; - engage with people with disability, their families and carers to provide input into ongoing refinements of the policy settings of the NDIS and its operations in WA; - continue to work collaboratively, with the NDIA and other jurisdictions, on ongoing refinement of the policy settings of the NDIS and settle operational matters as needed; - report on progress, results and outcomes to inform ongoing refinement of the policy settings of the NDIS, including through input to and consideration of the national NDIS evaluation, and by identifying where arrangements are having unintended impacts; - share information to assist with policy development and scheme administration, subject to privacy requirements; - f. prepare for the phasing of clients into the NDIS by providing the NDIA with access to available data on potential participants; - g. prepare Commonwealth and WA programs that are in scope for the NDIS for transition into the NDIS by aligning the service offers with the COAG Principles to Determine the Responsibilities of the NDIS and Other Service Systems; - facilitate local implementation of the NDIS by preparing existing providers and clients to transition into the scheme, consistent with the phasing agreed at Schedule A and the Operational Plan agreed between the Parties and the NDIA; - i. facilitate implementation of the NDIS by maintaining support for people with disability prior to the full roll-out of the NDIS in their area; - support the NDIA to deliver Information, Linkages and Capacity Building (ILC) by coordinating and promoting links between the NDIS and mainstream services and non-government and community-based support; - k. ensure that nothing in this Agreement disadvantages WA's eligibility to Commonwealth funding, that it would otherwise have access to, in relation to NDIS and other disability innovation and capacity building funds; and - I. provide continuity of support for existing clients of disability services in accordance with Schedule D to this Agreement.